expo/expo/docs/pages/versions/unversioned/sdk/device.md

 * `Device.designName: string | null` (Android only)

-  Gets the specific configuration or revision of the industrial design.
+  Gets the specific configuration or name of the industrial design.
+It represents the device's name when it was designed during manufacturing into mass production.
+On Android, it corresponds to `Build.DESIGN`.

   - Android: e.g., `"kminilte"`